NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 feature: add favorite local folders to home screen This will make sure engineers can quickly jump to the most used folders without having to either cd to it or leave the cli to do it with Finder/Explorer.

+Feature: Command history with smart suggestions SuperCli remembers frequently used commands and suggests them based on context with `supercli history`.

 **Key Benefits:**
 - Quick discovery of available utilities